FRANK LLOYD WRIGHT HOUSE AND STUDIO

 The central fireplace design with seating right next to it can also be found in most of Wrights’ other designs, whereby Wright also aimed to accentuate the importance of time spent here reading, thinking and learning.
 There was always a play with the flow of space and the central fireplace is a prime example: although it was built as a small room within itself, its walls were open, so one could see through to the rooms to the living spaces in front, and to the left and right.
 Wright even placed a mirror at the top of the Roman brick fireplace area to give the illusion of more space.
 His ‘room within a room’ was a continuous trait.

 The Children’s Playroom is another key example of Wright’s organic architecture.
 This room was designed to be multi-purpose, allowing the children to do as they pleased in the large open space.
 It could hold performances, small theatre shows, and Wright even taught kindergarten in the children’s Playroom.
 Infact, a Steinway piano sits in the corner beneath the Playroom’s ‘theatre’ seating and the cabinet of Wright’s influences (such as a set of Fröbel blocks) and was also used to share Wright’s love of music.
 This Steinway is indeed Wright’s own, it is the original, intact wholly apart from its legs which Wright removed to fit into the space.
 Lotus lamps were also added to the Playroom after the Wrights returned from Japan, and their design compliments the strikingly colourful stained glass windows.
-The mural on the back wall, a centrepiece of the room, displays a fisherman, genie and a Mosque in the background.
-Wright’s children liked stories such as the Tales of Arabian Nights, so it is said it may be a reference to that.
+The mural on the back wall, painted by Orlando Giannini, is a centrepiece of the room, displaying a fisherman, genie and a Mosque in the background.
+A beautiful reference, Wright’s children liked stories such as Thousand and One Nights.

 The bathroom currently displayed in the Wright House is the original from 1889.
 At the time, it was unusual for a middle class home to have such a bathroom design, yet Wright designed it for functionality and practicality.